 Another misunderstood verse comes from the Apostle Paul who compared our physical bodies to a desired state of immortality.
 As Paul wrote:

 Now He who has prepared us for this very thing is God, who also has given us the Spirit as a guarantee.
 So we are always confident, knowing that while we are at home in the body we are absent from the Lord.
 For we walk by faith, not by sight.
 We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord (2 Corinthians 5:5-8).

-Verse five indicates that God gives those He calls His Spirit.
-This is a down payment—a pledge—of what is to come.
-It is also referred to as an earnest of the Spirit (2Co.
+Verse five indicates that God gives those He calls “the Spirit as a guarantee.”
+Among other things, the Holy Spirit is a down payment, or pledge, of what is to come.
+Paul also referred to this guarantee as an “earnest of the Spirit” (2Cor.
 1:22).
-By this guarantee, we have confidence knowing that, while we are in the flesh ("at home in the body"), and therefore not in the presence of God ("absent from the Lord"), we are assured that we will eventually be "absent from the body and present with the Lord."
-It is the indwelling of the Holy Spirit that assures this.
+God’s guarantee gives Christians confidence knowing that, while they are in the flesh (at home in the body), and therefore not in the presence of God (absent from the Lord), they are assured to eventually be “absent from the body” and “present with the Lord.”
+The indwelling of the Holy Spirit assures this.

-These verses do not mean that there is a constant state of existence where we are either alive on the earth or with God in heaven.
+These verses do not mean that there is a constant state of existence where people are either alive on the earth or with God in heaven.
 It does not indicate that there is no period of time in between—a sleep of death.
-In fact, the Scriptures tell us the opposite.
-The dead are asleep and will only be raised after Christ has returned.
+In fact, the Scriptures tell us that the dead are essentially asleep, and will only be raised after Christ has returned.

 Despite the many verses explaining this truth, some still hold to the false doctrine that we die and immediately go to heaven.
 Another set of verses misused to support this tradition of men are found in another letter by Paul.
 To the Church in Philippi, the apostle wrote: